VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 > organization, the developers, and the technical platforms we rely on."

 ![Markus][personamarkus]
-Markus is a software developer who is new to the CQRS patter.
+Markus is a software developer who is new to the CQRS pattern.
 He is analytical, detail-oriented, and methodical.
 He's focused on the task at hand, which is building a great application.
 He knows that he's the person who's ultimately responsible for the code.